What Your Nails Say About Your Health

 Nail textural abnormalities can be associated with underlying illness.
 Beau’s lines are indentations that appear horizontally across the nails when nail growth is temporarily interrupted by sickness or injury.
 Pitting in the nails can be seen in psoriasis, eczema, and inflammatory arthritis.
 Cracking or splitting has been linked to thyroid disease.
 Digital clubbing occurs when the fingertips enlarge and the nails curve around.
 This happens gradually, over years, and most often in patients with lung disease.
 Nails that curve out, called spoon nails, are linked to iron deficiency anemia.

 The coloring of nails is also important.
 Paleness in the nail bed may be sign of anemia.
 Nails turning white may indicate liver disease whereas nails that turn half white are seen in kidney disease.
 Yellow nail syndrome, where nails become yellow and thickened, occurs in chronic lung disease.
 Double white lines that run across the fingernails without causing dents can signify low levels of a protein called albumin, which can be seen in malnutrition.

 The moral of the story: Your nails provide valuable clues as to what is going on in your body.
-If you notice a change, cover them up with polish and have them evaluated promptly!
+If you notice a change, cover them up with polish and have them evaluated promptly in New York City!